-Join us for a webinar on July 17th, 2018 at 2p.m.
-EST to dive into the details of our new report, Yes!
+July 17th, 2018 at 2p.m.
+EST, ILSR hosted a webinar to dive into the details of our new report, Yes!
 In My Backyard: A Home Composting Guide for Local Government.
 The report advocates for home composting programs as one of the best opportunities to reduce food waste, especially as they can be implemented relatively quickly and in areas lacking curbside organics collection or facilities to compost.
 Eleven programs were profiled, demonstrating a variety of ways to implement a home composting program.

-This webinar will include the author and ILSR co-director Brenda Platt detailing the overall findings, as well as representatives from three of the profiled programs, sharing tips for replication and lessons learned.
+The webinar included co-author and ILSR co-director Brenda Platt detailing the overall findings, as well as representatives from three of the profiled programs, sharing tips for replication and lessons learned.

 Brenda Platt is the co-director of the Institute for Local Self-Reliance.
 She has worked 31 years fighting trash burners and promoting waste reduction, recycling and composting, particularly recycling-based jobs.
 She currently directs ILSR’s Composting for Community project, which is advancing locally based composting in order to create jobs, enhance soils, sequester carbon, reduce waste, and build more resilient and healthy communities.
 She has a B.S. degree in Mechanical Engineering from The George Washington University.
 She is a trained composter and has been licensed in Maryland to operate commercial composting facilities.
 Ms. Platt is a member of the US Composting Council and its Environmental and Legislative Affairs Committee.
 She is a founding member of the GrassRoots Recycling Network and a past board member of the National Recycling Coalition and the Container Recycling Institute.
 She also co-led an award-winning Young Activist Club in her community that successfully worked to get styrofoam and other polystyrene out of schools and local foodservice businesses.
 In 2017, the US Composting Council awarded Brenda its H. Clark Gregory Award for outstanding service to the composting industry through grassroots efforts.